How should Patriots handle Rob Gronkowski? It's complicated

 There are multiple factors to consider.

-Medical decision vs. football decision.
-Gronkowski did not take part in any team drills or have what the coaching staff terms meaningful reps in practice Wednesday, and then was limited in team drills and meaningful practice reps Thursday.
+Medical decision vs. football decision: Gronkowski did not take part in any team drills or have what the coaching staff calls meaningful reps in practice Wednesday, and then was limited in team drills and meaningful reps Thursday.
 So he’s trending in the right direction, but still not 100 percent.
-Gronkowski had said Monday that the injury was “nothing serious” but was less convincing at the time when asked if he would play Sunday against the visiting Houston Texans, calling himself “day-to-day.”
+Gronkowski had said Monday the injury was “nothing serious” but was less convincing when asked if he would play Sunday against the visiting Houston Texans, calling himself “day-to-day.”
 His situation starts with getting clearance medically.
-If that happens, then the coaching staff can decide how to manage him, if at all.
+If that happens, then the coaching staff can decide how to manage him.

-Patriots’ long-term thinking.
-While Gronkowski might be ready to play Sunday, there is also the line of thinking that lightening his load could be the best decision with the bigger picture in mind.
-Just as coach Bill Belichick often describes training camp as a balance between preparing for the opener and the 16-game, regular-season schedule, the same is true with some coaching decisions regarding how much to push an injured player.
-If the Patriots go full throttle with Gronkowski, it could threaten his effectiveness in the weeks to come, or make the 28-year-old more prone to reinjury.
+Patriots’ long-term thinking: While Gronkowski might be ready to play Sunday, there is also the line of thinking that lightening his load could be the best decision with the bigger picture in mind.
+Just as coach Bill Belichick often describes training camp as a balance between preparing for the opener and regular season, the same is true with some coaching decisions regarding how much to push an injured player.
+If the Patriots go full throttle with Gronkowski, it could threaten his effectiveness in the weeks to come, or make the 28-year-old more prone to re-injury.

 The first tier would earn Gronkowski $10.75 million with either 90 percent play time, 80 catches, 1,200 receiving yards or All-Pro recognition (he’s been All-Pro four times).